Sugar-Free Pear Compote

 Ingredients

-• 2.2 lbs pears (any type as long as ripe)
+• 2.2 lbs pears (of any kind as long as they are ripe)

 • 1 packet pectin